CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

    ![](media/ex1-logincomplete.png)

-1. Please make sure that you are in **labfiles** directory before running the next steps.
+1. Please make sure that you are in **labfiles** directory before running the next steps as the docker build needs to find the DockerFile to create the image.

     ```
     cd Cloud-Native-Application/labfiles/